ai36/react-component-maker/README.md

 ## ✨ Features

-- Create components from your own templates (`.react-templates` folder)
+- Create components from your own templates (to access the `.react-templates` folder, see the instructions below)
 - Supports TypeScript or JavaScript
 - Auto-generate:
   - Style files (CSS, SCSS, or CSS Modules)
-  - Index files
+  - Index files (Сan be created in the component folder or added to existing re-exports either in parent directory)
   - Type declaration files
   - Unit tests (in `tests/` subfolder)
-- Custom file and folder naming styles
+- Custom file and folder naming styles, like "camelCase", "PascalCase", "kebab-case", "snake_case", "lowercase"
 - Easy configuration in settings

 <br>